 «Tiziano Fratus is a storyteller, and a very compassionate one at that.
 His books, although structured as collections of poems, have the narrative interest and scale of novel.
 He has an uncanny, instinctive way of enetering other lives, and this is what gives his writing its amazing detail» Mani Rao – University of Nevada

 Tiziano Fratus (Bergamo, 1975) is a dendrosopher, a treeseker, a zen practicer, a poet and an author published by Italian leader and indipendent publishing houses.
-He’s not a professor or a critic, he’s a man who cultivates writing, searching, meditating and walking thought Ancient Forests and Monumental Trees.
+He’s a man who cultivates writing, searching, meditating and walking thought Ancient Forests and Monumental Trees.
 His maxim is Radico ergo sum.

 Along twenty years he has published a Wide Forest of Words – travelogues, meditation books, novels, collections of poems – some by Italian leader publishing houses, some by indipendent ones.
 Among them: the novel Ogni albero è un poeta (Every Tree is a Poet – Mondadori), the guide Manuale del perfetto cercatore d’alberi (Handbook for a Perfect Tree Seeker – Feltrinelli), the explorations Giona delle sequoie (Jonas of the Sequoias – Bompiani) and I giganti silenziosi (The Silent Giants – Bompiani), the Trilogia delle Bocche Monumentali / Trilogy of Monumental Mouths (L’Italia è un bosco / Italy is a Wood, Il libro delle foreste scolpite / The Book of Carved Forests, L’Italia è un giardino / Italy is a Garden – Editori Laterza), the Diptych of Cloud Trees (Il sussurro degli alberi / The Whispering of Trees, Il sole che nessuno vede / The Sun which Nobody sees – Ediciclo).
 Last book: Interrestràre.
 Quaderno di meditazioni (A notebook of meditations – Lindau).
-A new collection of poems and phroses it’s forthcoming on summer 2020, titled Sogni di un disegnatore di fiori di ciliegio (Dreams of a Cherry Flowers Sketcher – Aboca).
+A new collection of poems and dendrosophies it’s forthcoming: Sogni di un disegnatore di fiori di ciliegio (Cherry Flowers Sketcher’s Dream – Aboca).

 His poems have been translated into ten languages and published in many countries while his photography has shown in solo exhibitions.
 Fratus is a columnist for newspapers and the voice of the radio program Nova Silva Philosophica.
 He lives in a little house in the countryside with his long time partner and a dozen of cats.